jschnaidt/projectrealworld/README.md

 C: Do your business, wash your hands, get out of there without a word.
 D: Ask everyone for their email addresses.

+Needed:

+A javascript doc.

+A Multi page HTML doc.

+A CSS doc